 If you want to enjoy some of what the Museum has to offer remotely, we offer a variety of virtual exhibitions!

 The Everhart Museum is located at 1901 Mulberry St., Scranton, PA in beautiful Nay Aug Park.
 Visitors may use the free three hour parking readily available in the Nay Aug Park lots adjacent to the Everhart grounds, accessible by taking the first left past the Museum when entering the Park via Mulberry Street.

 Everyone is encouraged to partake of the natural beauty of the historic Park while visiting by enjoying its many walking trails, picnic areas, and playgrounds.

 Seniors (60+) and Students: $5.00

 In addition to unlimited free admission, Museum members receive discounts in the Museum store and select programs.
 For further information on benefits and to become a member today, click here.

 In collaboration with Blue Star Museums, the Everhart offers active duty military and veterans along with up to four immediate family members free general admission.
 Please check in at the front desk and present military identification.

 Visitors who present a valid North American Reciprocal Museums membership card receive free admission.

-- The Museum provides accessible access via the rear entrance.
+• The Museum provides accessibility via the rear entrance.